"Provides a tremendous amount of respect to all students"

 Grew up in culturally and architecturally rich: East Mediterranean, Piere showed an aptitude for art and design challenges at a young age.
 When his dad bought him legos for his second birthday, it got his concentration and imagination all at once.
 He spent hours and days in assembling and building.
 Out of the captivation, Piere developed a passion for architecture.

 After graduating from high school, he was offered an admission to a faculty of Engineering.
 But a few months later during his engineering preparatory year, his dad passed away, and, his family recommended that he proceeds to a civil engineering path contrary to his ambition.
 It was thought to be financially more secure.
-His fond of architecture however never stopped dominating his thinking, and clearly reflected on all his academic work.
+His fond of architecture as an art however never stopped dominating his thinking, and clearly reflected on all his academic work and mentality.

 Once he earned his bachelor's degree, Piere decided to build his own identity.
 So he founded an architectural design firm and designed and built tens of residential and commercial buildings.
 His authentic approach was to integrate three elements: structure, architecture and nature.
-On the way, his designs gained reputation, and his desire was stimulated to pursue post-graduate studies in Architecture in Canada.
-As most francophones do, Piere landed in Québec, but later on, in 2014, he moved to Hamilton, Ontario.
-He completed post-graduate courses and programs in Architecture and sustainable Urban Planning at the Universities of Edinburgh, Heriot-Watt, Harvard Graduate School of Design, TU-Delft, and currently at the faculty of Architecture at Université Laval.
+On the way, his designs gained reputation, and his desire was stimulated to pursue post-graduate studies in Architecture.
+He completed post-graduate courses and programs at Harvard Graduate School of Design (US),

 As a USGBC accredited LEED Green Associate, Piere's contribution to green, net-zero energy, passive, eco, bio-climatic, zero-Carbon, low-impact and environmental-friendly design and practice is remarkably growing.
 Most recently, he developed an analytical portfolio for the Joyce Centre for Partnership and Innovation for the purpose of enhancing its architectural efficiency and green power generating capacity.